[Updated July 12, 2021]

 Encompassing parts of Hwy 226A, US 221, Tom’s Creek Road, NC 80, and the BRP, the diamond-shaped route includes 190 steep, climbing curves, including switchbacks that loop nearly 360º!

 Along these hair-raising hairpin curves, you’ll see the stunning mountain scenery, sheer cliffs, and verdant valleys this area is known for.
-It’s a wonderful way to see the Fall colors in North Carolina.
+It’s a wonderful way to see the Fall colors in the North Carolina mountains.

 The challenging drive is so popular, the Switzerland Inn has an 8-room Diamondback Lodge reserved primarily for groups of motorcyclists and sports car enthusiasts.